Thousands of creative leaders manage their agencies with Workamajig.

 Of course, you should also consider your stationery and business cards, but since we’re looking only at digital brand assets, we’ll ignore them for now.

-Add everything up in your spreadsheet.
+Add everything to your spreadsheet.

 After taking stock of your existing brand presence, you can start gathering insight on how to improve it.